-Alcoholism is commonly thought of as something that only affects men.
+Alcoholism among women is steadily on the rise, for many years people thought that alcoholism is something that only affects men.
 This is not surprising since the condition is twice as common in men.
 However, what often goes unnoticed is that heavy drinking can be even more harmful to women than it is to men.
 Drinking has become more socially accepted among women.
 However, women are more vulnerable to the effects of alcohol and they are at a higher risk of developing physical and psychological problems.
 If you or someone you love is experiencing challenges because of alcohol use, you need to seek professional help from our Asheville rehabilitation experts.

 Why Women Develop Problem with Alcohol Use

-There are several reasons why women struggle with drinking.
+There are several reasons why alcoholism among women is steadily increasing.
 Many are psychological.
 Women may start to use alcohol as a way of dealing with trauma or in an effort to mask anxiety or depression.
 In addition, the higher incidence of mood and eating disorders among women may predispose them to addiction.

 Regardless of why a woman begins to use alcohol in excess, the consequences can be severe.